How Do You Write An Escape Room Plot?

 Writing engaging dialogue is crucial for immersing players in the escape room experience.
 Dialogue can be delivered through audio recordings, written instructions, or interactions with live actors.
 Craft dialogue that not only provides necessary information or hints but also adds depth to the characters and story.
 Make the dialogue authentic and relatable, ensuring that it aligns with the chosen theme and engages players’ emotions and curiosity.

-See also How Much Profit Does An Escape Room Make?
+See also How Much Does An Escape Room Franchise Cost?

 Keep instructions clear and concise